back to blog

 Photo by Pascal van de Vendel on Unsplash

-The reason I put this together is that I work with quite a few startup founders who are looking for a new development partner because things have gone wrong.
+The reason I put this together is that I work with quite a few product directors, startup founders and CTO's who are looking to accellerate their product development.

 "We're tearing our hair out because the app has taken much longer than expected and there's no end it sight"

-You had a 12-week plan to develop and launch your MVP or Beta version.
+He had a 12-week plan to develop and launch your MVP or Beta version.
 Now it's week 30 and still going on.
 What happened!?
-The weekly meetings aren't helping; you just hear about more delays and find more bugs.
-That TestFlight build you were promised was 4 days late, and when it did arrive it had more bugs than the last one.
+The weekly meetings aren't helping; he was just hearing about more delays and find more bugs.
+That TestFlight build he was promised was 24 days late, and when it did arrive it had more bugs than the last one.

 Sound familiar?